jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ### Step 3: Download the lab files and script dependencies in Visual Studio Code

 1. Create a new folder named AzureHOLs in any convenient location on the DSVM.
 You will use this folder to store lab files.
+2. Right-click the Start button, and then select **Command Prompt** from the shortcut menu.
-2. At a command prompt, navigate to the AzureHOLs folder, and then enter the following command:
+3. At a command prompt, navigate to the AzureHOLs folder, and then enter the following command:

 **git clone https://github.com/ProwessInfo/AzureUniversityRedShirt**

-3. Switch to Visual Studio Code.
+4. Switch to Visual Studio Code.
 In Visual Studio Code, select **File>Open Folder**, navigate to the AzureHOLs\AzureUniversityRedShirt\Challenges\BigDataHOL folder, and then click Select Folder.

 This step sets Visual Studio Code’s current working folder.
 The results should look similar to the following: